 The best viewpoints in Lisbon

-The installation of kiosks on most of Lisbon’s squares has given new life to the city, and particularly benefited the São Pedro de Alcântara viewpoint (real name: Jardim António Nobre).
-The square has a double dose of kiosks, one at the top, the other at the bottom, which guarantees animation throughout the day – the lower-level kiosk is usually busiest in late afternoons.
-And of course, there’s the beautiful castle view, enough to keep sensitive souls staring a while.
+With kiosks popping up on most of Lisbon’s squares, the city gained new life.
+This is especially true for the São Pedro de Alcântara viewpoint (real name: Jardim António Nobre).
+The square has a double dose of kiosks, one at the top and another at the bottom that is usually busiest in late afternoon.
+Liveliness is guaranteed and the beautiful castle views will keep sensitive souls staring awhile.

-It’s the highest point of Lisbon and it’s better than a city map, with a tile panel that allows you to locate the main monuments.
-From here, you can see all the way to Lisbon’s downtown up to Avenidas Novas, it’s one of the less visited viewpoints and one of the most romantic.
-Are you going to have a baby?
-If you have the chance pray in the chapel: legend says it guarantees tranquil childbirths.
+It is Lisbon’s highest point and its tile panel where you can locate all of the main monuments is infinitely better than a city map.
+From here, you can see all the way to downtown Lisbon and up to Avenidas Novas.
+It’s one of the less visited viewpoints, and also one of the most romantic.
+Are you about to have a baby?
+If you get the chance, say a prayer in the chapel – it allegedly guarantees tranquil childbirths.

 You might also like